 There are no pre-trial discovery proceedings.
-Each litigant has to disclose all documents supporting his case (except from a serious reason) by his submissions filed at the specified time, depending on the court and kind of proceedings.
+Each litigant has to disclose all documents supporting his case (unless there is a serious reason) by his submissions filed at the specified time, depending on the court and kind of proceedings.
 The general principles of good faith, bonos mores and honest conduct apply (esp. articles 116 and 450 of GCCP).
 A litigant may request from the court to order disclosure of documents in the possession of his opponent or a third party under conditions (articles 450 ff. of GCCP and 901-903 of GCC).

-4.11 Are alternative methods of dispute resolution available e.g. mediation, arbitration?
+4.11 Are alternative methods of dispute resolution required to be pursued first or available as an alternative to litigation e.g. mediation, arbitration?

-Parties may choose mediation or arbitration as the means for resolving their disputes, even for actions pending before the court.
-Also, before initiating actions, they may address the competent justice of the peace, asking for the latter's intervention in order for the dispute to be settled at an early stage (see also below under question 6.6).
-Furthermore, the parties may address the following bodies/authorities for resolving their disputes with their origins in product liability, namely: a) Consumer's Advocate, an authority that aims for out-of-court and amicable resolution of disputes between manufacturers and consumers; b) Committees for Friendly/ Amicable Settlement, which are composed of the local Prefectures and are overseen by the Consumer's Advocate; c) the European Centre of Consumers, which is the European network for resolving disputes resulting from transactions where the manufacturer and the consumer are based in different EU Member States, operating under the General Consumers Secretariat; d) the SOLVIT network which deals with problems that result from the defective application of rules of the Internal Market on behalf of the public administrations at the cross-border level and operates as the department of the Ministry of Finance; and e) the Citizen's Advocate, which is an authority dealing with the resolution of differences between citizens with government-owned institutions and services.
+Parties may choose (but are not obliged to) mediation or arbitration as the means for resolving their disputes, even for actions pending before the court.
+Also, before initiating actions, they may voluntarily address the competent justice of the peace, asking for the latter's intervention in order for the dispute to be settled at an early stage or recourse to judicial intervention (see more below under question 6.6).
+Furthermore, the parties may address the following bodies/authorities for resolving their disputes with their origins in product liability, namely: a) Consumer's Advocate, an authority that aims for an out-of-court and amicable resolution of disputes between manufacturers and consumers; b) Committees for Friendly/ Amicable Settlement, which are composed of the local Prefectures and are overseen by the Consumer's Advocate; c) the European Centre of Consumers, which is the European network for resolving disputes resulting from transactions where the manufacturer and the consumer are based in different EU Member States, operating under the General Consumers Secretariat; d) the SOLVIT network, which deals with problems that result from the defective application of rules of the Internal Market on behalf of the public administrations at the cross-border level and operates as the department of the Ministry of Finance; and e) the Citizen's Advocate, which is an authority dealing with the resolution of differences between citizens with government-owned institutions and services.

-4.12 In what factual circumstances can persons that are not domiciled in Greece be brought within the jurisdiction of your courts either as a defendant or as a claimant?
+4.12 In what factual circumstances can persons that are not domiciled in your jurisdiction be brought within the jurisdiction of your courts either as a defendant or as a claimant?